Work Requirements for Food Assistance

 - What training programs are available?

 We want to help able-bodied individuals on their journey to self-sufficiency.
-Approved training programs are available through the Michigan Works!
-Agencies.
+Approved training programs are available through the partner agencies.
 Contact your MDHHS specialist for a referral.

 - What else should I know?